cathiele/rpngo/USER_GUIDE.md

 ## Window Properties

 Each of the four window types (input, stack, variable, plot) have customizable properties.
-We'll start with common commands, then explore details (expect for plot, which we cover later).
+You can list properties for a window with `w.listp`

 ### Input Window Properties

-You can list properties for a window with `w.listp`

     'i' w.listp

        autofn: {}
+       autohist: true
+       histpath: '/home/mattwach/.rpngo_history'
        showframes: 1d

 These are what the input properties do:

 - `autofn` Executes the given code before showing a prompt.
 This can be used to track memory usage, print a custom message, update a graph, or anything you want.
 - `autohist` If enabled, the history file is updated after every entered command.
+The `histl` and `hists` function can be used to load and save history manually.
 - `histpath` Te path to load history from and save it to.
 This is `$HOME/.rpngo_history` by default.
-Changing th path can be usedful when combined with `histl` and `hists`.
-- `showframes` How much of the stack to copy to the input window after each entered command.
-More or less stack in the history has it's trade-offs and is personal preference.
+- `showframes` How much of the stack to print to the input window after each entered command.

 Here is an example of setting properties:

-    0 cmd=
-    'i' 'autofn' {$cmd 1 + print cmd=} w.setp
+    'i' 'showframes' 0 w.setp

-Now w have an `autocmd` property set in the input window that will print an incrementing command number every time you press enter.
-Only one more property command to cover:

-    'i' 'autofn' w.getp

-This copies the property value to the stack.
-It can be useful if you want to use a property value in a program.
+This will turn off printing the stack in the input window (If you prefer just using the dedicated stack window instead).

 #### History

-History is set to be automatic on PC.
-History is manual by default on microcontrollers (mostly because of slow write speeds and elevated power usage).
-For micorcontroller it is suggeted to bind `hists` to a function key for quick save ability.
-You can take further contol as needed:
+History is set to be automatic on PC (`autohist` is `true`). `autohist` is `false` by default on microcontrollers because of slow write speeds and elevated power usage.
+You can change this behavior by customizing the startup file (e.g. `$HOME/.rpngo`)

-Use the `autohist` and `histpath` input window properties to determine if history is automatic or manual and what the path should be.

-Use `histl` and `hists` to load and save history (`to histpath`) manually.
+For microcontrollers, it is suggeted to bind `hists` to a function key for quick save ability.

 ### Stack Window Properties